Digital divide

 Barrier to studies and knowledge

-The coronavirus crisis has shown the effects of the digital divide in education: teachers and students out of the loop because they lack sufficient technology and digital skills.
+The coronavirus pandemic in 2020 exposed the digital divide in the world of education with teachers and students out of the loop because they lack sufficient technology and digital skills.
 It also increases lack of knowledge by limiting access to knowledge.
+Since then, however, more and more people have gained access to technologies and have acquired the skills necessary to use them.

 Accentuates social differences